NormalVR/Normcore-Documentation/docs/essentials/getting-started.md

 ## Download Normcore

-You’ll need to grab a copy of the latest Normcore plugin.
-You can download it [here](https://dashboard.normcore.io/download) after [creating a Normcore account](https://dashboard.normcore.io/register).
+Download the latest version of Normcore here: [Normcore.unitypackage](https://dashboard.normcore.io/download)

-Import Normcore by dragging the **Normcore.unitypackage** file into the **Project** tab in the Unity editor.
+Import Normcore by dragging the **Normcore.unitypackage** file into the **Project** tab in the Unity editor:

 <video width="100%" title="Importing the Normcore unitypackage file." controls><source src={importNormcore} /></video>